k7aryan/Hangman-game/README.md

-# snakes-game
+# Hangman-game

-A SIMPLE SNAKE GAME
+Retro Hangman Game with some ANIME TWIST <3

-paste the code in your code editor and play!!!!
+paste the code in your code editor and play or maybe i will deploy it some day bruh!